moteutsch/Practical-OOP/article.markdown

         }
     }

-Okay, now that we've defined the interface for the mapper and created the entity classes, we have all the building blocks we need for creating the service.
+Okay, now that we've defined the interface for the mapper and created the entity classes, we have all the building blocks we need for implementing a concrete service class.

    <?php